Niklaskoskela/dashboard/README.md

 # dashboard
-Dashboard to visualise weather and tasks from Google Tasks.
+React Dashboard to be hosted on RasPi.
+Visualizes weather and tasks from Google Tasks.